philmiller84/Need4/Models/README_database_errors.txt

-If you need join tables, us ethe Joins.cs in the API project
+If you need join tables, use the Joins.cs in the API project